simplewebrtc/signalmaster/README.md

                         "signal master is running at: http://localhost:8888"

 4) Open a web browser to the specified URL and port to ensure that the server is running properly.
-You should see the message
+You should see the message when you go to /socket.io/ sub-domain, you should see a message like this:

-                        "Welcome to socket.io"
+						{"code":0,"message":"Transport unknown"}

 ### Production Environment
 * generate your ssl certs